Brooklyn Subway Accidents

 Subway accidents can sometimes cause devastating injuries, including brain injuries, spinal cord injuries, paralysis, amputation, broken bones, complex fractures, or even result in a tragic death.
 When someone is injured or killed in an accident on a subway train on in a subway station, the NYCTA and other responsible parties may be held legally accountable.

-Subway Accident Lawyers Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island and New York
+Subway Accident Lawyer Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island And New York